 Restaurants must be compliant with the Australia New Zealand Food Standards Code, ensuring the production of safe food.

 Evidence such as copies of certification/reports must be provided with the application (e.g. Food Act 2008 registration, food safety certificates, inspection report from Local government etc.).

 Registration and Fee

-Food producers, manufacturers, and retailers are required to register to use the logo and to be part of the Buy West Eat Best program.
-Registration of users will ensure that products can be traced throughout the supply chain and that compliance with the program can be monitored.
+Food producers, manufacturers, restaurants, industry associations and retailers are required to register to use the logo and to be part of the Buy West Eat Best program.

 The registration process is as follows:

-- Food producers, manufacturers, and retailers will be required to complete an application form and submit relevant documentation.
+- Food producers, manufacturers, restaurants, industry associations and retailers will be required to complete an application form and submit relevant documentation.
 The Department of Primary Industries and Regional Development WA may accept or reject any such application.

-- Successful food producers, manufacturers, and retailers are required to operate under a license agreement which defines the terms under which the Buy West Eat Best logo and marketing activities can be used.
-The 2020/21 fee for participation in the program is $337 (inc GST).
+- Successful food producers, manufacturers, restaurants, industry associations and retailers are required to operate under a license agreement which defines the terms under which the Buy West Eat Best logo and marketing activities can be used.
+The 2023/24 fee for participation in the program is $348.48 (inc GST).
 Businesses will be invoiced annually to maintain membership in the program.